Supernova4422/Light-Show-Toolkit-/README.md

 * Help: Prints out some helpful text

+## LightShow file format
+The lightshow file format is a unique file format used by this program, "Example.ls" outlines the syntax and functionality of the format

+Generally, a function is a collection of sequential commands.
+A command has three properties:
+* What the command does
+* The Operator
+* The Value

+The "Play" Function is where the song starts from.

+If you are still confused, Example.ls will definetely clear up a few questions

 ## Available "Commands"
 * ColourChange: Change the colour to what is specified for the currently selected groups
 * Wait: Pause for an amount of seconds
 * Group: Set the current group
-* FunctionName: Play the function
+* FunctionName: Run another function
 * FunctionPointer: Not implemented yet
 * SpecificCommand: Not implemented yet